Can you fast during your period?

 This deficiency often causes a intense fatigue, making daily activities more difficult.

-Moreover, the lack of hydration can worsen the menstrual cramps, increasing discomfort.
+Additionally, the lack of hydration may worsen the menstrual cramps, increasing discomfort.

-Finally, the reduction of energy intake related to fasting highlights the risks of discomfort or dizziness.
+Finally, the reduction of energy intake related to fasting increases the risk of discomfort or dizziness.

 Impacts on mental health

-During your period, the hormonal fluctuations can trigger mood swings or exacerbate premenstrual syndrome.
-Add a 40-day fast this equation can increase stress and make pain management more difficult.
-The lack of food can also provoke a feeling of vulnerability and affect your emotional well-being. 😖
+During your period, the hormonal fluctuations can cause mood swings or exacerbate the premenstrual syndrome.
+Add a 40-day fast to this equation can increase stress and make pain management more difficult.
+The lack of food can also cause a feeling of vulnerability and affect your emotional well-being. 😖

 Our tips for preparing your body before fasting during your period

-If you choose to make the Lent fasting even during your menstrual periods, good preparation is essential.
-By taking body care in advance, you will be able to get through this period with more serenity and energy. ⚡️
+If you choose to proceed with the Lenten fast even during your menstrual periods, good preparation is essential.
+By taking care of your body upstream, you will be able to get through this period with more serenity and energy. ⚡️

-One rich diet in nutrients is your best ally before starting the fast.
+One rich food nutrients is your best ally before starting the fast.

 • the lenses